paul-blundell/PHPBlogdown-App/posts/about/what_is_this.md

 date = 2015-06-11 19:00
 -->

-PHPBlogdown was created to provide a very quick and easy blogging platform.
-All you need to do is write your markdown documents and upload them to your server.

 ## How does it work

 The core of the `application` does most of the work and will iterate through your directories creating categories and finding posts by searching for markdown files.
-The core then simply returns arrays which are processed by your application.
+The core then simply returns objects which are processed by your application.

 For example, the snippet below will retrieve all categories: